 Develop Inventory Methodology

 As your initial inventory step, you must develop and describe a methodology to sample for biomass or volume in the required carbon pools.
-Click here for recommended references for developing sampling methodologies.
 Sampling methodologies for any optional carbon pools, where a determination of the biomass or volume is derived from sampling, is also required for those pools you wish to include in your project.
-For more information on required sampling by carbon pool, see Minimum Required Sampling Criteria for Estimated Pools on page 38 of the Forest Project Protocols or click here.
+For more information on required sampling by carbon pool, see Minimum Required Sampling Criteria for Estimated Pools on page 38 of the Forest Project Protocols.

 Your sampling methodology and measurement standards should be consistent throughout the time you report to the Registry.
 All sampling methodologies and measurement standards must be statistically sound and reviewed by certifiers.
 The methodologies utilized shall be documented and made available for certification and public review.

 For more detailed information on developing and conducting forest inventories see Part III of the Forest Project Protocols on page 33.

 In step 9 you must estimate some carbon pools while others are optional.
 Required pools are; carbon in trees, standing dead wood, and lying dead wood.
 Optional pools of carbon can be found in wood products, shrubs and herbaceous understory, litter and duff, and soil.
 All of which can be estimated from your inventory sample plots.

 The Registry prefers all estimates of reported carbon pools, required or not, to have a high level of statistical confidence.
 Standards have been developed by the Registry for these pools.
 The standards are designed to reward project developers with stocks for carbon tons provided that they meet rigorous statistical protocols and confidence levels established by the Registry.
 The Registry gives biomass deductions based on level of confidence in the combined required pools derived from field sampling estimate.

 To learn more, see page 52 of the Forest Project Protocol.